 Mission Statement

-We see aanyone who contributes to our game jams (producing a game, giving feedback, or sharing games from the event) as a member of our community, and strive to uphold each member to the standards in this mission statement.
+Anyone who contributes to our game jams (producing a game, giving feedback, or sharing games from the event) or interacts with our content is accepted as a member of our community.
+We require community members to uphold our four pillars.

 Respect